 A more common (and more subjective) method of calculating the amount of life insurance required is to look at the financial needs of the insured’s family or business.
 Examples of expenses that may be considered include:

 The personal uses of life insurance include financial needs following death, estate creation, cash accumulation, liquidity, estate conservation, and viatical settlements.
-Life insurance is a way to create an estate quickly, providing savings opportunities on a tax-deferred basis.
+Life insurance can create an estate quickly and can provide savings opportunities on a tax-deferred basis.

 The business uses of life insurance are buy-sell agreements and key person insurance: